MoserMichael/my-notes/dev-other-blog.md

 ... so no i am putting my observations over here, instead of posting them on social media (kind of)

+---08/05/23 09:02:53----------------------

+Just realized: ChatGTP isn't hallucinating, these are Androids who are dreaming of electric sheep!

+Now I am re-reading "Do Androids dream of electric sheep" by Philip K Dick, so writing down the memorable phrases/scenes. [more...](androids-electric-sheep.txt)

+/actually pasting out memorable phrases is a nice trick - for staying focused on the text, while you have half a hundred tab windows open in the web browser.../

 ---08/05/23 05:56:47----------------------

 [Stack Overflow is ChatGPT Casualty: Traffic Down 14% in March](https://www.similarweb.com/blog/insights/ai-news/stack-overflow-chatgpt/)